geez13/4fun/.trae/documents/4_Movement_Gallery_Technical_Architecture.md

     created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

--- Indexes for optimal V Wall performance
+-- Indexes for optimal 4 Movement performance
 CREATE INDEX idx_images_public_created_at ON images(is_public, created_at DESC) WHERE is_public = true;
 CREATE INDEX idx_images_safe_mode ON images(safe_mode, created_at DESC);
 CREATE INDEX idx_images_aspect_ratio ON images(aspect_ratio);